hackiftekhar/IQListKit/README.md

 ```

 ### Step 2) Connect the model with the cell
-To do this, we could easily do by implementing the didSet of our model variable
+To do this, we could easily do it by implementing the didSet of our model variable
 ```swift
 class UserCell: UITableViewCell, IQModelableCell {